 If a new device has been added recently - including any

-internal cards - remove it and leave that device aside for now.
+internal PCI cards - remove it and leave that device aside for now, to

-(Hardware problems often manifest themselves during startup, causing
+(Hardware problems often manifest themselves during startup or

 If problem never went away or startup to (desktop) is impossible, the